warmana/cloudant-docs-fork/docs2017/src/offerings/bluemix.md

 All Standard and Lite plan service instances are monitored for disk space used.
 If the account uses more than the amount of storage that is provided in your plan configuration, it is considered to 'overflow'.
-An overflow causes the account to be billed at the indicated price for each extra GB used beyond the plan allocation.
+Overflow causes the account to be billed at the indicated price for each extra GB used beyond the plan allocation.

 The extra amount of money that you must pay for using more disk space than is provided in the plan is called an 'overage'.
 Overage is calculated on an hourly basis.